Nabila861/Company-Decision-Support-System/README.md

 Keywords: Decision Support System (DSS), Inventory Management System, Biomedical Retail, Dashboard, Web Application Technologies, React.js, Charts.js, MYSQL.

  It's suggested that you view the video to understand the performance of the system.
-Please note that as this is an active project for a company, we're not able to provide all the information or source code due to legal issues.
+Please note that as this is an active project for a company, we're not able to provide all the information due to legal issues.
 This is just to demonstrate the work I have done.